digital-map-exp/digital-map-public/README.md

 }
 ```
 ### entities_inheritance/l2-topology/ethernet
-This section is used to allow the user to extend the above abstract definitions with more metadata if needed.
+This section is used as concrete implementations for the above definitions with more metadata if needed.
 Below is a snippet of `l2-topology/dm-l2-network` where we extend `IETF/ietf-l2-topology/l2-topology-network` with
 `label`.
 It's worth to note that file name will be mapped at the end to the entity name.
 I,e l2 created entities at the end